 Any travel plans your child may have could also increase their risk for meningitis.
 This primarily depends on two factors.

 First, overseas travel to certain parts of the world can increase their risk because of outbreaks.
-In March 2017, the Centers for Disease Control and Prevention (CDC) recommended meningitis vaccines for people traveling to sub-Saharan Africa.
+In March 2017, the recommended meningitis vaccines for people traveling to sub-Saharan Africa.
 The CDC regularly updates travel warnings for meningitis and other diseases, so be sure to check out any precautions before your child or teen travels.

 Second, traveling can increase the risk of meningitis if your teen is in a large group setting.
 Infection can spread quickly in groups whether you’re traveling the world or just going to camp.